 People.
 Passion.
 Purpose.

-Sanibel Congregational United Church of Christ is blessed to have a ministry staff, support staff, and numerous volunteers who all help us fulfill our mission.
+Sanibel Congregational United Church of Christ is blessed to have a ministry staff, support staff,

 Meet our team of passionate, purposeful staff members, as well as our missionaries serving abroad.

-Rev. Dr. Mark Boyea, the new Senior Minister at SCUCC, has served over the past 18 years as the Senior Minister of First Congregational Church UCC in Westfield, NJ, and Lead Minister of First Parish Church, Congregational UCC in Manchester-by-the-Sea, MA.
+Rev. Dr. Mark Boyea, Senior Minister at SCUCC, has served over the past 18 years as the Senior Minister of First Congregational Church UCC in Westfield, NJ, and Lead Minister of First Parish Church, Congregational UCC in Manchester-by-the-Sea, MA.
 Before that, he was Assistant Minister for Congregational Care at Union Congregational Church UCC in Montclair, NJ.

 Over a 20-year career prior to entering the ministry, Dr. Boyea has served over a as a coach, athletics administrator, faculty member, counselor, and sport psychologist at the university, college, and private school levels at institutions such as The University of Maryland, George Mason University (VA), Daniel Webster College (NH), and Thomas College (ME).